Skip to main content

 • Open the UI, log in with the user you just created.

-• Setup wizard appears (fresh workspace, initialized=false).
+• Onboarding wizard appears (fresh workspace).

 Stage 3 — Gateway stack against the same Supabase